os11k/os11k.github.io/_posts/2016-02-27-how-to-secure-freeswitch-with-iptables.markdown

 I'm assuming that you already installed Freeswitch, as it was described in my previous manual.
 I'm assuming that you are running Debian 8 and you will plan to use Flowroute (You can use any provider, in this manual I will use Flowroute ip-addresses as example) for calling in and out.
+In below rules is used port 5060, what usually belongs to internal profile, if you configure gateway in external profile, please change port to 5080.

 ![Diagram]({{ site.url }}/assets/freeswitch.png)